Our Team

 Managing Partner/Senior Strategist

 Chelsea brings a wealth of experience, as well as deep-trusted relationships with media, business and community leaders around the globe.
-She has successfully placed stories in the likes of The New York Times, The Washington Post, Teen Vogue, Yahoo Business, Vanity Fair, Refinery 29, The Root, Essence and others.
-She’s advised dozens of clients, including Twitter, Planned Parenthood Federation of America, The National Urban League, SEIU, Dignity and Power Now, Argent, the Highlander Center, and the Working Families Party.
+She has successfully placed stories in the likes of the New York Times, The Washington Post, Teen Vogue, Yahoo Business, Vanity Fair, Refinery 29, The Root, Essence, the Associated Press and others.
+She’s advised dozens of organizations and companies, including Twitter, Planned Parenthood Federation of America, The National Urban League, SEIU, Dignity and Power Now, Argent, the Highlander Center, and the Working Families Party.
+Chelsea holds a BA in News Editorial Journalism and Africana Studies from West Virginia University and an MA in Strategic Communications and Social Justice Advocacy from American University.

 Takara T. Pierce